kczulko/isc-dhcp-leases-parser/README.md

 1. `client-hostname` mapped to `ClientHostname` class
 1. `on (expiry | release | commit)` mapped to `OnEvent` class

-**Tokens other than those provided above will be ignored**.
+**Tokens other than mentioned above will be ignored**.

-On the other hand, parser expects only `lease` or `server-duid` tokens on the root level of `dhcpd.leases`.
+On the other hand, parser expects only `lease` or `server-duid` tokens on the root level of `dhcpd.leases` file content.

 # Usage example